 OpenProject provides 3 installation options, including DEB/RPM packages, Docker containers, and Univention Corporate Server.
-On the operating system front, the open-source project management software supports Ubuntu, Debian, CentOS, and Suse Linux Enterprise Server.
+The open-source project management software supports Ubuntu, Debian, CentOS, and Suse Linux Enterprise Server on the operating system front.

-The open-source productivity platform provides a flexible you choose pricing along with a free to use option and a self-hosted tier.
-Geared towards entrepreneurial-minded professionals wanting to scale their projects cost-efficiently, Leantime goes the extra mile and puts up a you choose pricing unlike most SaaS-centric systems do.
+The open-source productivity platform provides flexible, you-choose pricing along with a free-to-use option and a self-hosted tier.
+Geared toward entrepreneurial-minded professionals wanting to scale their projects cost-efficiently, Leantime goes the extra mile and puts up you-choose pricing, unlike most SaaS-centric systems do.

 With unlimited users per project, you gain a competitive edge to clamber up your startup’s product-related operations and move to the next level without being either financially or technically obliged.
 Just delve into intuitive project management and carry on business without barriers down the road.

 Want to leverage Leantime as SaaS-based project management software?
 No sweat.
 You can sign up for their hosted project management plans for free and pay when you’re ready to grow.

 They’ve taken a “you choose” approach with pricing — either pay $14.99 per project with unlimited users or pay $7 per user with unlimited projects created.
 This lets you decide which pricing model is cheapest for your teams.